canjs/canjs/observe/attributes/attributes.md

 @body
 There are three important static properties to give the class you want to use attributes with:
-- `[can.Observe.attributes.attributes attributes]` lists the properties that will be normalized and the types those properties should be.
+- `[can.Observe.attributes.static.attributes attributes]` lists the properties that will be normalized and the types those properties should be.
-- `[can.Observe.attributes.convert convert]` lists how to convert and normalize arbitrary values to the types this class uses.
+- `[can.Observe.attributes.static.convert convert]` lists how to convert and normalize arbitrary values to the types this class uses.
-- `[can.Observe.attributes.serialize serialize]` lists serialization algorithms for the types this class uses.
+- `[can.Observe.attributes.static.serialize serialize]` lists serialization algorithms for the types this class uses.

 Together, the functions in _convert_ and _serialize_ make up the type definitions for the class.